salvo-rs/salvo/README.md

 You can use any example name you want to run instead of `basic-auth` here.

-There is a real and open source project use Salvo: [https://github.com/driftluo/myblog](https://github.com/driftluo/myblog).

 ## 🚀 Performance
 Benchmark testing result can be found from here: